 The canner uses pressure to achieve the high temperatures required for safely processing foods while canning.
-The United States Department of Agriculture recommends the pressure canner as the only safe method for canning low-acid foods: vegetables, meats, poultry, fish, and seafood.
+The United States Department of Agriculture (USDA) recommends the pressure canner as the only safe method for canning low-acid foods-vegetables, meats, poultry, fish, and seafood.

 The canner will also cook many foods in one-third to one-tenth the time required by conventional methods.
 Pressure cooking preserves flavor and nutrients and tenderizes tougher cuts of meat.
-Information for pressure cooking begins on page 20.
-It is necessary to follow a few special rules in using and caring for your canner.
-Become familiar with the various parts (Fig. A) of the canner described below and on page 3.
+Information for pressure cooking begins on page 24.

+Become familiar with the various parts shown below and on page 3.
+Do not attempt to use your pressure canner before reading the instructions on pages 5 through 7.